How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 If your name is something cool like Neil Patel, Jon Loomer, Lewis Howes, Michael Hyatt or Zac Johnson, then look no further, just turn your name into your domain name.

-If your first, middle or last name sounds cool then combine it with a word that is related to your field of work. something like digitaljeet.com.
+Even if your first, middle or last name sounds cool then combine it with a word that is related to your field of work. something like digitaljeet.com.

 If you don’t have a cool first, a middle or last name then go creative with a combination of words like “blogging venture” and have a tagline if you like to make it more relevant to your idea.